23 Money Saving Challenges You Can Start Today

 A printable page for the $1,000 in 3 Months money savings challenge.

-Who this works for: People who want a $1,000 savings more quickly or an emergency fund, but have a smaller budget and can’t save as quickly as others.
+Who this works for: People who want a $1,000 savings more quickly, or an emergency fund, but have a smaller budget.

 So if you want to save up $1,000 faster than a year, then this three month challenge might be a good option for you!

 Pro Tip: Try challenging yourself to save more than what’s required.
-See if you can beat the money challenge itself and do it faster than 3 months!
-See what you can cut and how much more money you can make.
-Make it more like a game and don’t let the challenge limit you to a certain amount of money in a certain timeframe. 🙂
+See if you can beat the money challenge itself, and do it faster than 3 months!
+See what you can cut, and how much more money you can make.
+Play it like a game!

 Once this savings challenge is over, you should have $16,786.25 saved!